Environmental Science and Management (PhD) – STEM Designated Degree Program

 For more information on the program, visit the Environmental Science and Management (PhD) listing on the College of Science and Mathematics website.

 Please refer to our programs of study page for a comprehensive list of all of the graduate programs offered within the university.

 Successful applicants must have a bachelors degree from an accredited institution with an undergraduate grade point average of at least 3.0 or higher on a 4.0 scale and/or a masters degree with a graduate grade point average of at least 3.3 or higher on a 4.0 scale.
-Applicants with non-U.S. degrees, please visit the application page for international students to review the U.S. degree equivalency information.
-Prospective students are strongly encouraged to contact possible research advisors and research projects prior to submitting an application, and solicit letters of reference from university faculty who can specifically address your potential to conduct doctoral-level research.
+Applicants with non-U.S. degrees, please visit the International Applicants page to review the U.S. degree equivalency information.
+Prospective students are strongly encouraged to contact possible research advisors and research projects prior to submitting an application and solicit letters of reference from university faculty who can specifically address your potential to conduct doctoral-level research.

 In order to make applying for graduate school as seamless as possible for you, we have

 created an application checklist.
 This checklist can be a reference point for you during the